GPS-GmbH/docs/user/settings/import-certificate.md

 These issued Certificates are included in the trust centres of Operating Systems (Microsoft Windows OS, Apple's OSX, Android, iOS, iPadOS....) or in the Certificate management of the browser, like Firefox.

-As the local area network devices are not reachable by a global [URL](https://en.wikipedia.org/wiki/URL "URL") or [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name "URN") - like google.com, there is no chance to anchor trust in the Certificates of these devices.
+As local area network devices like the SICON.HW P10 are usually not reachable by a static IP or a fixed [URL](https://en.wikipedia.org/wiki/URL "URL"), certificates cannot be generated beforehand, but must be generated during runtime.
+So there is no chance of having these certificates being issued by a CA, that is already in the certificate management of the operating system or browser.
 When the customer tries to load the Web page of such a device via https, this leads to the warning dialog of the browser.

 There are three options, to get around this warning dialog: